Last Update: Jul 24, 2025

 The WalkingPad WR1 Folding Rower has an ultra-compact design at an affordable price.

-The WalkingPad WR1 Rower fold twice to fit in almost a square shape.
-The rower can fit under a table or in a closet.
+The WalkingPad WR1 Rower folds twice to fit in the tiniest of spaces.
+It can fit under a table or in a closet.
 Stash it in a corner.
 The WR1 is easy to get out of sight but not out of mind!
-It has a wooden construction, so if you keep it visible, it won’t be the most intrusive addition to your space.
+It has a wooden construction, so if you keep it visible, it won’t be an intrusive addition to your space.
 The water tank is tinted orange to blend in with the rest of the rower’s aesthetic.
 The rower sits low to the ground and has a small footprint.

 It may be small, but its performance impressed me.
-The water tank is undersized for powerful rowing, but the endurance rowing is much more feasible.
+The water tank is undersized for powerful rowing, but endurance rowing is much more feasible.
 If you want to train at a steady pace or add in longer intervals, the WR1 is okay.
-The rower’s resistance does increase as your effort increases, but it is not to the extent you would find from full-sized water rowers.
-Though the dual rails hinge, the seat glides over these hinges quite smoothly.
+Though the rails hinge for folding, the seat glides over these hinges quite smoothly.
 Just make sure to press them down all the way for the best experience.

 + PROS